Goosefoot family (Chenopodiaceae)

 Cultivation: Mexican Tea prefers full to partial sun and moist to slightly dry conditions.
 Growth is more robust in fertile loamy soil with abundant nitrogen, but it will adapt to other kinds of soil.

-Range & Habitat: Mexican Tea is occasional in the southern half of Illinois, becoming uncommon or absent in the northern half of the state.
+Range & Habitat: The non-native Mexican Tea is occasional in the southern half of Illinois, becoming uncommon or absent in the northern half of the state.
 It was introduced from tropical America as a medicinal herb.
 Habitats include fields, roadsides, vacant lots, and waste areas.
 Mexican Tea is still cultivated in gardens, from where it occasionally escapes and manages to reseed itself.
 Disturbed habitats of a relatively open character are strongly preferred.

 Faunal Associations: Information that is specific to Mexican Tea is lacking (except for grazing mammals), therefore faunal-floral relationships for Chenopodium spp. in general will be presented.
 I suspect that some insects are deterred by the toxicity of the floral oil, and don't feed on this species to same extent as other Chenopodium spp.
 The caterpillars of two skippers, Pholisora catullus (Common Sootywing) and Staphylus hayhurstii (Hayhurst's Scallopwing), feed on the leaves of Chenopodium spp.
 Other insect feeders include moth caterpillars, flea beetles, leaf beetles, plant bugs, and aphids (see the Insect Table for a listing of these species).
 The tiny seeds are eaten by many small songbirds, particularly sparrows (see the Bird Table); some upland gamebirds (e.g., Bobwhite, Hungarian Partridge, & Ring-Necked Pheasant) also eat the seeds or seedheads.
 Small rodents eat the seeds, including the Thirteen-Lined Ground Squirrel, White-Footed Mouse, and Prairie Deer Mouse.
 Because the foliage is toxic and probably distasteful, it is not eaten by grazing mammals; even goats refuse to eat this plant (see Georgia, 1913).